-In this post, I will explore how all traditional Mario games employ certain structures that make the games pleasing from a level design perspective.
+In this post, I will explore how all traditional Mario games employ certain structures that make the games pleasing from a level design and mechanical perspective.
 Then, I will analyze how Nintendo expanded on the “Mario” structure already in place to create the original Paper Mario for the Nintendo 64 (PM64), and, from there, created TTYD – a game that retains this structure that makes it still feel like a “Mario” game, yet also a game that connects its structure to a multitude of rich narrative themes and characters, a combination of successes that had not been reached yet in a Mario game.

 I will then compare TTYD to its potential successors that came after it, and explain why I still believe TTYD stands above them all.
 And then, finally, I will discuss why TTYD, the greatest Mario story ever told, still has flaws at its core.

-The lens within which I intend to do this is through Christopher Alexander’s A Nature of Order, where he posits on how there are inherent patterns in architectures, games, life, that, when employed and noticed, create a pleasurable feeling that things are balanced, comfortable, all right:
+The lens within which I intend to do this is through Christopher Alexander’s A Nature of Order, where he posits on how there are inherent patterns in architectures, games, life, etc. that, when employed and noticed, create a pleasurable feeling that things are balanced, comfortable, all right:

 For the uninitiated, these patterns can be described as such :